Coding⏱️ 3 min read📅 2026-06-03

 How to Fix: Playstore error: App Bundle contains native code, and you've not uploaded debug symbols

-To resolve the 'App Bundle contains native code, and you've not uploaded debug symbols' error when releasing a new Flutter app bundle to the Playstore, follow these steps.
+The 'App Bundle contains native code, and you've not uploaded debug symbols' error is encountered when releasing a new Flutter app bundle to the Playstore.
+This issue affects developers who are uploading their apps for release without properly configuring their Android build settings.

-By following these steps, you should be able to resolve the 'App Bundle contains native code, and you've not uploaded debug symbols' error and successfully release your Flutter app bundle to the Playstore.
+By following these steps, you should be able to resolve the 'App Bundle contains native code, and you've not uploaded debug symbols' error when releasing your Flutter app on the Playstore.
+Remember to always check your Android build settings and ensure that you are uploading debug symbols for any issues related to crashes or ANRs in your app.

 Did this fix your problem?